 12. The Parent Trap (1961, Directed by David Swift / 1998, Directed by Nancy Meyers)

-The Parent Trap is about a pair of teenage twins who got separated at birth.
-When they inadvertently reunite at summer camp (Miss Inch's Summer Camp for Girls in the 1961 movie and Camp Walden in the 1998 remake), after initially being rivals, they plot to reunite their divorced parents.
+The Parent Trap is about teenage twins who separated at birth.
+When they inadvertently reunite at summer camp (Miss Inch's Summer Camp for Girls in the 1961 movie and Camp Walden in the 1998 remake), after initially being rivals, they plot to reunite with their divorced parents.
 We're opting to include the original and remake in this entry, as they're both excellent movies.

 Twins Reunite at Summer Camp